Overview of the Show

 If the world were perfect, we would live the life of our favorite superheroes.
 We would stumble upon our superpowers (our gifts and talents) and even goof around with them for a while with our friends, but ultimately, we would find the purpose for which we were given those superpowers.
 We would even have a Yoda-like guide that helps us hone those superpowers as we work to fulfill that purpose.

-While the world is not perfect, my guests and I will help you find your superpowers and hone them in pursuit of fulfilling your purpose.
+While the world is not perfect, my guests and I will help you find your superpowers and hone them to fulfill your purpose.

 There are three main avatars we focus on today.